 “We have been lucky to have major investments made into the business, which have brought our standards up to meet the demands of printing for the future.
 At EAPI we have also recently been able to upgrade our plant equipment with energy saving investments in mind, making our Company significantly more efficient moving forward.”

 It is incredibly important to the Company and its identity that it remains 100 percent Kenyan, with only two expatriates comprising a workforce of 300.

 “Our people are important to us, and I believe this is demonstrated by the sheer number of employees that will stay with us for the duration,” states Piet.
 “We promote and bring people up through the ranks, while also having a gender equal employment policy.

 “We also provide training and aid our employees with educational scholarships to improve their skills, while promoting empowerment within our workforce.”

 Over its many years in the industry, the Company has prided itself on the core value system that has been firmly in place since inception in 1959.

 “We have strong and sustainable values that have supported every aspect of our business and will continue to do so going forward,” explains Piet.
 “We ensure that each of our employees is open and honest in all of their activities, focused on key business priorities for the good of the business and supporting of not only customers but each other.”

-Similar to its desire to provide a wholly Kenyan-owned Company, EAPI will always look to source its supplies locally first before resorting to imports.
+Similar to its desire to provide a wholly Kenyan-owned Company, East African Packaging Industries will always look to source its supplies locally first before resorting to imports.
 At present imports are standing at approximately 75 percent, with 25 percent locally discovered.